A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: A Unified Disentangled VAE framework

-While the above interpretation is stated at the level of the overall latent representation, in practice the effect of Eq.~\eqref{eqn:obj} is expressed unevenly across individual LDs.
-Under the joint action of T1, T2, and T3, some LDs actively encodes nontrivial information in $\x$, whereas others contribute little.
-This observation motivates a dimension-wise characterization of the latent space, as formally presented in Definitions \ref{defn:i} and \ref{defn:ni} below.
-This distinction provides a more refined view of how the bottleneck allocates information across coordinates of the latent space.
+The interpretation above considers the latent representation as a whole.
+At a finer level, the effect of Eq.~\ref{eqn:obj} can be expressed unevenly across individual LDs.
+Specifically, under the joint action of T1, T2, and T3, some LDs actively encodes nontrivial information in $\x$, whereas others contribute little.
+This motivates a dimension-wise characterization of the latent space, formalized in Def.~\ref{defn:i}.
+This distinction provides a more refined view of how the bottleneck allocates information across LDs. \begin{defn}[informative and noninformative latent dimensions] A latent dimension $j$ in a VAE is informative if the expected KL divergence between its posterior and prior distributions exceeds an information threshold $\epsilon$:

-\begin{defn}[informative latent dimension] A latent dimension $j$ in a VAE is informative if the expected KL divergence between its posterior and prior distributions exceeds a significant information threshold $\epsilon$: \end{defn} While an informative LD encodes meaningful information in the input data $\x$, it does not offer semantic interpretation or explanation of how an informative dimension relates to the inputs -- thus the need for techniques like FVH-LT and DBSR-LS developed in our work.
-When $p=\mathcal{N}(0,1)$ and $q(z_j|\mathbf{x})=\mathcal{N}(\mu_j(\mathbf{x}), \sigma^2_j(\mathbf{x}))$ -- commonly choices for $\Z$ in VAEs, Definition \ref{defn:i} implies $q(z_j|\mathbf{x})$ has successfully ``escaped'' the information bottleneck by significantly shifting its posterior mean $\mu_j(\mathbf{x})$ away from 0 or its posterior variance $\sigma^2_j(\mathbf{x})$ away from 1. \begin{defn}[non-informative latent dimension] A latent dimension $j$ is non-informative (or collapsed) if its posterior conveys negligible information about the input $\mathbf{x}$:

-for a vanishingly small $\delta \approx 0$.
-When $q(z_j| \mathbf{x}, \boldsymbol{\phi}) \approx p(z_j)$, the $j$-th LD carries little to no information about $\x$ and thus behaves essentially as random noise.. \end{defn} We hypothesize that the relative prevalence of informative and non-informative LDs is jointly governed by the capacity target $C$ and the enforcement parameter $\beta$ of T2, but also relates to input data type, along with the characteristics of input data $\x$.

-As stated above, $C$ sets the effective information allowance in the latent space,while $\beta$ determines how tightly the model adheres to that.
-Larger $C$ values generally favor more informative LDs, particularly when accompanied by large $\beta$, which strongly enforces the target.
-In contrast, smaller $C$ values impose a tighter bottleneck and therefore tend to produce more non-informative LDs, with this effect becoming stronger as $\beta$ increases.
-For fixed large $C$, a small $\beta$ may yield an intermediate regime in which the separation between informative and non-informative LDs is less distinct.
+A latent dimension $j$ is non-informative (or collapsed) if its posterior conveys negligible information about the input $\mathbf{x}$: